Deploying Apps

 id

-: the identifier of the application, this is used in the URL of the appcontainer-image
+: the identifier of the app, this is used in the URL of the appcontainer-image

 : name of the Docker image to useport